celenn/first-page/_posts/2021-07-08-cloud-platform.md

     End users want to have tools and platforms which provide freedom and independence to go as fast as they can delivering value to their end users.

   - Flexible & Evolvable
     It is understood platforms will be opinionated to some degree to help ensure order, as well as provide improved productivity and efficiency.
-But to be practically useful, platforms must be able to adapt to diverse community needs, including allowing for deviation where required. [https://engineering.atspotify.com/2020/08/27/how-we-improved-developer-productivity-for-our-devops-teams/](Eg. Spotify see more at)
+But to be practically useful, platforms must be able to adapt to diverse community needs, including allowing for deviation where required.
+[Eg. Spotify see more at](https://engineering.atspotify.com/2020/08/27/how-we-improved-developer-productivity-for-our-devops-teams)

   -  Reliable & Caters for Day 2 Operations
     If engineers and operational staff are going to run their solutions on your platform, they will expect the fundamental operations underpinning it to be rock solid.